The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser: Singles

-On January 27, 2016, "Well, Everybody's Fucking in a U.F.O." debuted on Sirius XM.
+On January 27, 2016, "Well, Everybody's Fucking in a U.F.O." debuted on SiriusXM.

 On March 17, 2016, "The Hideous Exhibitions of a Dedicated Gore Whore" was made available on iTunes if the album was preordered.

 On April 14, 2016, the video for "In the Age of the Consecrated Vampire We All Get High" was released on YouTube.

 Commercial performance

 The album debuted at number six on the Billboard 200 with 41,000 album-equivalent units; it sold 40,000 copies in its first week.
 It was the fifth-best-selling album of the week and spent three more in the Top 200 before falling off the chart.
 The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser became Zombie's sixth consecutive top ten album.